joergschultzelutter/arrl-extra-class-notes/README.md

 If the angle is positive, then the voltage is leading.

 Test Tip: ALL the answers to these questions are 14 degrees.
 For the test, remember: if XC>XL, voltage lags.

+## E9 F05

+What is the approximate physical length of a solid polyethylene dielectric coaxial transmission line that is electrically 1/4 wavelength long at 14.1 MHz?

+- A. 4.3 meters
+- B. 3.5 meters
+- C. 5.3 meters
+- D. 10.6 meters

+Answer : B

+The velocity factor of solid polyethylene dielectric coax is 66%

+$${300000} \over {14100}$$ = 21.3m.
+Divide by 4.
+Muitiply by 0.66

+--> Merker (wenngleich falsche Berechnung) 14.1/4 --> 3.5